To authenticate a client in MongoDB, you must add a corresponding user to MongoDB.

 User Management Interface¶

 The first user created in the database should be a user administrator who has the privileges to manage other users.
-See Enable Auth.
+See Enable Access Control.

 You can also update existing users, such as to change password and grant or revoke roles.
 For a full list of user management methods, see User Management.